satish-pati/Prithvi_Marg/README.md

 ## Contributing

-We believe in the power of collaboration, and EcoMirror Maze wouldn't be what it is today without the incredible efforts of our dedicated team.
-Here’s a shout-out to the brilliant minds behind the project:
+We believe in the power of collaboration, and EcoMirror Maze wouldn't be what it is today without the incredible efforts of our dedicated team. :

-### Special Thanks to Our Contributors:
+### Our Contributors:

 - **Tejas**:
   - Developed **Food Chains**, **Food Web**, and **Animal Chase** mini-games.